Doctor of Audiology Program

 Possibly.
 It depends on how many courses you need to take.
 Typically individuals are able to address any undergraduate coursework deficiencies within the parameters of the 4-year program.
 If an individual had not completed any ASHA required courses (3 science courses, 1 math course, 1 speech and hearing course) there is a chance their program could be extended.
 However, most students are able to complete all requirements within 4 years.

 Where can I take ASHA required courses if I want to complete them prior to starting the Au.D. program?

 Individuals can take courses anywhere as long as they satisfy ASHA's requirements.
 Students are able to take courses at the University of Washington during Summer quarter as a Non-Matriculated (NM) student if desired.

-Although there are a very limited number of full tuition appointments, most students in the program are supported by some type of financial assistance.
-This includes work study, research assistantships, or teaching assistantships.
+Although there are a very limited number of full tuition appointments available in our department, most students in the Au.D. program are supported by some type of financial assistance.
+This includes work study, research assistantships, teaching assistantships, and residency tuition waivers.
 A list of possible financial aid sources (from inside and outside the Department) is available in the Financial Assistance section of our website.